ridge/tectonic-redocly/Managing Ridge Container Service - RCS/container-creation-using-the-ridge-console-ui.md

     "4-1": "The desired number of containers.",
     "4-2": "2",
     "9-0": "Environment Variables",
     "5-1": "The preset container type.
-This is overridden if you give specific CPU, memory and ephemeral storage requirements in the Resources section.", "6-1": "The minimal number of CPU cores, RAM (in GiB), and storage (in GiB) that are required for the container.", "6-2": "CPU Cores: 1\nRAM (GiB): 2\nStorage (GiB): 4", "7-1": "An entry point that overrides the default one provided by the container image.",
+This is overridden if you give specific CPU, memory and instance storage requirements in the Resources section.", "6-1": "The minimal number of CPU cores, RAM (in GiB), and storage (in GiB) that are required for the container.", "6-2": "CPU Cores: 1\nRAM (GiB): 2\nStorage (GiB): 4", "7-1": "An entry point that overrides the default one provided by the container image.",